Create a Cart Promotion

 -

-You can add a maximum of 10 conditions per promotion.
-All conditions are linked by AND logic, requiring every rule to be met simultaneously to activate the benefit.
+A maximum of 10 conditions can be added per promotion.
+All conditions are linked by AND logic — the promotion applies only when every rule is met simultaneously.

 >=2.

 Result: A customer buying a $2100 laptop and 2 chargers gets the benefit.
-If they buy the laptop but only 1 charger, the promotion will not trigger because all conditions were not met.
+A customer who buys the laptop with only 1 charger does not qualify because not all conditions were met.

 You have successfully defined the conditions; now proceed to Step 4 to configure the benefits.